ieeelon/matlab_pcorke/README.md

 2)uncomment necessary lines in the end of the code
       p560beta = modified DH RRR
       p560alpha = standard DH RRR
-      use homeb/holdb; homea;holda - respectively with alpha/beta designation
+      use homeb/holdb; homea;holda - respectively with alpha/beta designation;